Skip to content

 What Is Northwestern’s Waitlist Acceptance Rate?

-According to Northwestern’s Common Data Set, the waitlist acceptance rate has fluctuated significantly in recent cycles.
+Based on data from Northwestern’s Common Data Set, the waitlist acceptance rate has fluctuated significantly in recent cycles.
 For the Class of 2028, Northwestern admitted approximately 200 students from the waitlist, an estimated rate of 5-8%.
 For the Class of 2027, the number was lower.
 Northwestern’s growing ED fill rate (over 50% of the class) structurally limits waitlist availability.
 For Northwestern acceptance rate data, see our Northwestern acceptance rate analysis.
 For complete waitlist data, see our waitlist rates comparison and Ivy League waitlist comparison.

 ClassWaitlisted (est.)Admitted (est.)WL Rate (est.)